 Katy Collins, the ex-MMA fighter, dead at 32 after brain aneurysm

-Former mixed martial arts fighter Katy Collins has died at the age of 32 after suffering a brain aneurysm, her coach said on Wednesday.
+Former mixed martial arts fighter Katy Collins has died at the age of 32 after suffering a ruptured brain aneurysm, her coach said on Wednesday.

 The mother of two sons fought for several MMA promotions, including Bellator and Invicta, over her three-year career, which ended in June 2018.